Forensic Toxicology

 Furthermore, additional research efforts for the identification and testing capabilities for emerging drugs of abuse in impaired drivers are at the forefront of forensic toxicology research and development.
 These “Tier 2” compounds are drugs less frequently encountered in cases of DUID but still associated with potential impairment.
 Compounds in this class include synthetic cannabinoids, synthetic cathinones, emerging opioids and their analogs, inhalants, LSD, ketamine, and additional CNS depressant drugs.
 Implementation of a two-tier testing approach for Drug Recognition Expert (DRE) programs will provide additional information on emerging drug trends.

 Novel Psychoactive Substances (NPS), which contain a variety of unregulated psychoactive ingredients, have become main stream on the illicit drug market and are commonly abused for their euphoric and stimulating effects.
 This drug market, encompassing fentanyl and its analogs, cathinones and synthetic cannabinoids, has exploded due to constant variation in product composition.
 Research in this area includes the discovery of emerging NPS compounds and the retrospective data mining of previous samples to identify trends in compound usage.
 The CFSRE is equipped with state of the art high resolution mass spectrometry platforms, and access to NMR spectrophotometry to enable it to make rapid identifications of these compounds as they first appear in the US drug supply.
 Additionally, identification and analysis of breakdown products aids in understanding the effects NPS compounds have on human behavior.
-In collaboration with NMS Labs, and Customs and Border Protection (CBP), 30 new NPS compounds have been discovered at the CFSRE both from seized materials and in biological samples, in the last 18 months.
+In collaboration with NMS Labs and other forensic agencies, more than 150 new NPS drugs have been discovered at the CFSRE both from seized materials and in biological samples, in the last 6 years.

 Our preeminent toxicology faculty and staff specialize in a number of non-routine esoteric toxicological applications.
 Past and current research interests have focused on our ability to identify highly complex targets in order to develop niche analytical methods for compounds of forensic interest.
 Examples include the detection of pesticides in wildlife poisoning cases, and insulin in postmortem toxicology cases.